lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * Field ID (FID) is a unique value to define the header field.

 * Field Length (FL) represents the length of the field.
 It can be either a fixed value (in bits) if the length is known when the rule is created or a type if the length is variable.
-The length of a header field is defined in the specific protocol standard.
+The length of a header field is defined in the corresponding protocol specific.
 The type defines the process to compute length, its unit (bits, bytes,...) and the value to be sent before the Compression Residue.

-* Field Position (FP): if several instances of a field exist in the headers, FP indicates which occurrence this Field Desccription applies to.
+* Field Position (FP): most often, a field only occurs once in a packet header.
+Some fields may occur multiple times in a header.
+FP indicates which occurrence  this Field Description applies to.
 The default value is 1 (first occurence).

 * A Direction Indicator (DI) indicates the packet direction(s) this Field Description applies to.
 Three values are possible: